CTO Realty Growth (NYSEAMERICAN:CTO) Updates FY 2022 Earnings Guidance

 CTO Realty Growth (NYSEAMERICAN:CTO – Get Rating) updated its FY 2022 earnings guidance on Thursday.
 The company provided earnings per share (EPS) guidance of $4.900-$5.150 for the period.
 The company issued revenue guidance of -.

-A number of equities research analysts have commented on the company.
-Jonestrading increased their price target on CTO Realty Growth from $70.00 to $75.00 and gave the company a buy rating in a research note on Monday, February 28th.
-BTIG Research increased their price target on CTO Realty Growth from $60.00 to $67.00 in a research note on Thursday, January 20th.
-TheStreet upgraded CTO Realty Growth from a c+ rating to a b rating in a research note on Thursday, November 18th.
-Zacks Investment Research cut CTO Realty Growth from a buy rating to a hold rating in a research report on Wednesday.
-Finally, B. Riley raised their price objective on CTO Realty Growth from $65.00 to $70.00 in a report on Tuesday.
-Two research analysts have rated the stock with a hold rating and two have given a buy rating to the stock.
-According to MarketBeat.com, the company currently has an average rating of Buy and an average target price of $70.25.
+Several research analysts have issued reports on the company.
+TheStreet upgraded CTO Realty Growth from a c+ rating to a b rating in a research report on Thursday, November 18th.
+BTIG Research increased their price objective on CTO Realty Growth from $67.00 to $72.00 and gave the stock a buy rating in a research report on Tuesday.
+Zacks Investment Research cut CTO Realty Growth from a buy rating to a hold rating in a research report on Wednesday, March 2nd.
+Jonestrading increased their price objective on CTO Realty Growth from $70.00 to $75.00 and gave the stock a buy rating in a research report on Monday, February 28th.
+Finally, B. Riley increased their price objective on CTO Realty Growth from $65.00 to $70.00 in a research report on Tuesday, March 1st.
+Two research analysts have rated the stock with a hold rating and two have given a buy rating to the company.
+According to data from MarketBeat, the stock presently has an average rating of Buy and a consensus target price of $71.50.

-The company also recently announced a quarterly dividend, which will be paid on Thursday, March 31st.
-Shareholders of record on Thursday, March 10th will be given a dividend of $1.08 per share.
-This is a positive change from CTO Realty Growth’s previous quarterly dividend of $1.00.
+The business also recently disclosed a quarterly dividend, which will be paid on Thursday, March 31st.
+Investors of record on Thursday, March 10th will be given a dividend of $1.08 per share.
+This represents a $4.32 dividend on an annualized basis and a yield of 6.74%.
 The ex-dividend date is Wednesday, March 9th.
-This represents a $4.32 dividend on an annualized basis and a yield of 6.51%.
-CTO Realty Growth’s payout ratio is currently 85.29%.
+This is a boost from CTO Realty Growth’s previous quarterly dividend of $1.00.
+CTO Realty Growth’s dividend payout ratio (DPR) is currently 92.11%.

-In related news, Director Christopher W. Haga acquired 1,800 shares of the business’s stock in a transaction dated Friday, December 10th.
-The stock was acquired at an average price of $54.82 per share, with a total value of $98,676.00.
-The purchase was disclosed in a filing with the Securities & Exchange Commission, which is accessible through this hyperlink.
-Also, SVP Daniel Earl Smith acquired 1,000 shares of the business’s stock in a transaction dated Monday, December 20th.
-The shares were bought at an average cost of $54.25 per share, with a total value of $54,250.00.
-The disclosure for this purchase can be found here.
-5.60% of the stock is owned by insiders.
+In related news, SVP Daniel Earl Smith acquired 1,000 shares of the company’s stock in a transaction that occurred on Monday, December 20th.
+The stock was purchased at an average price of $54.25 per share, for a total transaction of $54,250.00.
+The purchase was disclosed in a document filed with the SEC, which is available at this link.
+Company insiders own 5.60% of the company’s stock.

-A number of large investors have recently bought and sold shares of CTO.
-Citigroup Inc. grew its stake in CTO Realty Growth by 122.9% during the fourth quarter.
+A number of institutional investors have recently bought and sold shares of CTO.
+Deutsche Bank AG boosted its stake in CTO Realty Growth by 5.7% in the 4th quarter.
+Deutsche Bank AG now owns 3,552 shares of the financial services provider’s stock worth $218,000 after buying an additional 190 shares during the last quarter.
+Charles Schwab Investment Management Inc. boosted its stake in CTO Realty Growth by 1.7% in the 4th quarter.
+Charles Schwab Investment Management Inc. now owns 15,536 shares of the financial services provider’s stock worth $955,000 after buying an additional 253 shares during the last quarter.
+UBS Group AG boosted its stake in CTO Realty Growth by 19.6% in the 3rd quarter.
+UBS Group AG now owns 3,125 shares of the financial services provider’s stock worth $168,000 after buying an additional 513 shares during the last quarter.
+Invesco Ltd. boosted its stake in CTO Realty Growth by 7.3% in the 3rd quarter.
+Invesco Ltd. now owns 10,500 shares of the financial services provider’s stock worth $565,000 after buying an additional 717 shares during the last quarter.
+Finally, Citigroup Inc. boosted its stake in CTO Realty Growth by 122.9% in the 4th quarter.
 Citigroup Inc. now owns 1,487 shares of the financial services provider’s stock worth $91,000 after buying an additional 820 shares during the last quarter.
-UBS Group AG grew its stake in CTO Realty Growth by 19.6% during the third quarter.
-UBS Group AG now owns 3,125 shares of the financial services provider’s stock worth $168,000 after buying an additional 513 shares during the last quarter.
-Deutsche Bank AG grew its stake in CTO Realty Growth by 5.7% during the fourth quarter.
-Deutsche Bank AG now owns 3,552 shares of the financial services provider’s stock worth $218,000 after buying an additional 190 shares during the last quarter.
-LPL Financial LLC bought a new stake in shares of CTO Realty Growth during the third quarter valued at approximately $226,000.
-Finally, Millennium Management LLC bought a new stake in shares of CTO Realty Growth during the third quarter valued at approximately $470,000.
-59.42% of the stock is owned by hedge funds and other institutional investors.
+Hedge funds and other institutional investors own 59.42% of the company’s stock.

 CTO Realty Growth, Inc operates as a real estate company.
 It owns and manages commercial real estate properties.
 The company was founded in 1910 and is headquartered in Daytona Beach, FL.